mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 ## Analysis of Video overview

-#### Rational and approach of video data analysis
+### Rational and approach of video data analysis

-- thematic analysis
-- other analysis
+Video data analysis involved description and transcription of video data and thematic analysis of the contents.

-Initial thematic analysis was informed by literature review, early analysis of journal entries.
+Schema for initial thematic analysis was informed by literature review, early analysis of journal entries.
 Some elements were refined based on emerging data.

 <!-- The gathering of data and revision of teaching materials took place over several years.
 As such, there was time for extensive reflection and reconsideration of factors involved in the learning design in dialogue with existing literature on game making and game making communities. -->

-How much emphasis to place on the Thematic Analysis is questionable.
-It served to answer the research questions in the following ways.
+Overall analysis helped to:

 - as a process to get closer to the data
 - to contrast thematic analysis of the stages of design with other learning models like PBL